lightning/bolts/11-payment-encoding.md

 `expiry` has passed.
 Otherwise, if a lightning payment fails, a payer MAY attempt to use the address given the first `f` field it understands for payment.
 A payer MAY use the sequence of channels specified by `r` to route to the payee.
-A payee SHOULD consider the fee amount and payment timeout before initiating payment.
-A payee SHOULD use the first `p` field did not skip as the payment hash.
+A payer SHOULD consider the fee amount and payment timeout before initiating payment.
+A payer SHOULD use the first `p` field did not skip as the payment hash.

 A payee SHOULD NOT accept a payment after `timestamp` plus `expiry`.